luciad/libgpkg/README.md

 # Usage
 libgpkg can be loaded into SQLite using the [sqlite3\_load\_extension](http://sqlite.org/c3ref/load_extension.html) C function or using the [load\_extension](http://sqlite.org/lang_corefunc.html#load_extension) SQL function.
 Once loaded libgpkg extends SQLite with the function listed below.
 These function can be used just like any of the core functions that SQLite provides.

+libgpkg exposes two SQLite extension entry points: sqlite3_gpkg_init and sqlite3_spl_init. sqlite3_gpkg_init is the default which loads libgpkg in GeoPackage mode. sqlite3_spl_init loads libgpkg in a Spatialite 4 emulation mode.
+This mode is not intended to be a replacement of Spatialite but it does allow libgpkg to read and write Spatialite's geometry BLOB and metadata tables.

 ## Standard Functions
 - ST\_MinX, ST\_MaxX, ST\_MinY, ST\_MaxY, ST\_MinZ, ST\_MaxZ, ST\_MinM, ST\_MaxM.
 - ST\_SRID